FarronF/limerick-council-meetings/meetings/2022/04/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Special Meeting of the Municipal District of Newcastle West - 23rd March 2022.md

 Planner consult with the Members when composing the draft Local Area Plans.
 The funding

-costs to date for this project and the money allocated in identifying the docking points of the--- 2
+costs to date for this project and the money allocated in identifying the docking points of the
+---
+2

 Distributor Roads was raised.
 The Members requested that a report on the funding costs to